Emacs

 Helm buffer

-<M-Space>marks a file<M-n>copies the symbol at point to the minibuffer<C-c> oopens up a candiate in a split window (find-file-other-window)<C-j>to look up documentation<C-n>and<C-p>to scroll through results<←>and<→>, or<C-o>switches through sources
+<M-Space>marks a file<M-n>copies the symbol at point to the minibuffer<C-c> oopens up a candidate in a split window (find-file-other-window)<C-j>to look up documentation<C-n>and<C-p>to scroll through results<←>and<→>, or<C-o>switches through sources

 Projectile